AikidoSec/firewall-php/docs/token-setup-php.md

 ?>
 ```

-This code needs to run with every request, so you can add it in a middleware, as exemplfied [here](./should_block_request.md).
+This code needs to run with every request, so you can add it in a middleware, as exemplified [here](./should_block_request.md).